christianwach/anp-meetings/readme.txt

 == Useage ==

 == Revisions ==

+= 1.0.8 - Aug 24, 2016 =
+*[Feature #1524] Added Taxonomy for Meeting, Agenda, Proposal and Summary
+* Added REST API support for post types and taxonomy
+* Modified menu names to make more consistent and less overwhelming

 = 1.0.7.1 - Aug 15, 2016 =
 * Added dashicons for agenda, proposal and summary post types.